Menu

 4 - Riser Pads:

 This is my personal favorite to get the ride you want.
 Riser pads sit between truck and the deck.
 So by installing riser pads, you can increase the gap between the wheel and the deck just enough so that there is enough room for the movement of the wheel while carving/taking turns.
-For example our filmer/Cruiser board comes with 3 sets of riser pads to give enough room for the 65mm cruiser wheel .
-Keep in mind if you add more than 1 riser pads you have to go for a longer hardware sets.
+For example our filmer/Cruiser board comes with a set of riser pads to give enough room for the 58mm 83A cruiser wheel .
+Keep in mind if for riser pads you need to have 1.25in hardware set to allow the risers to fit in.
 Note: adding riser pads changes the geometry of your board, it might feel different to execute tricks at start.

 • Share: